Federal Aviation Administration (FAA), DOT.

 March 30, 2007.Start Further Info

 Thomas Rodriguez, FAA, International Branch, ANM-116, Transport Airplane Directorate, Aircraft Certification Service, 1601 Lind Avenue SW., Renton, Washington, 98057-3356; telephone (425) 227-1137; facsimile (425) 227-1149.End Further Info End Preamble Start Supplemental Information

-On June 4, 2002, Dassault Aviation, 9 rond Point des Champs Elysees, 75008, Paris, France, applied for a type certificate for its new Model Falcon 7X airplane.
+On June 4, 2002, Dassault Aviation, 9 rond Point des Champs Elysées, 75008, Paris, France, applied for a type certificate for its new Model Falcon 7X airplane.
 The Model Falcon 7X is a 19 passenger transport category airplane, powered by three aft mounted Pratt & Whitney PW307A high bypass ratio turbofan engines.
 The airplane is operated using a fly-by-wire (FBW) primary flight control system.
-This will be the first application of a FBW primary flight control system in a private/corporate use airplane.
+This will be the first application of a FBW primary flight control system in an airplane primarily intended for private/corporate use.

 The Dassault Aviation Model Falcon 7X design incorporates equipment that was not envisioned when part 25 was created.
 This equipment affects the interaction of systems and structures, limit pilot forces, and high intensity radiated fields (HIRF) protection.
 Therefore, special conditions are required to provide the level of safety equivalent to that established by the regulations.